-In 1999 the Department of Developmental Services (DDS) entered into an Interagency Agreement with the SCDD Regional Offices to provide clients’ rights advocacy services at state developmental centers and state-run community facilities.
+In 1999 the Department of Developmental Services (DDS) entered into an Interagency Agreement with the SCDD to provide clients’ rights advocacy services at DDS state-operated facilities.

 What are the responsibilities of the CRA?

-The CRA is responsible for ensuring that the rights of each resident of a developmental center are guaranteed, protected, and asserted.
+The CRA is responsible for ensuring that the rights of each resident of a DDS state-operated facility are guaranteed, protected, and asserted.

 What are “clients’ rights”?

 Like all residents of the United States and California, people with developmental disabilities have the same legal rights and responsibilities guaranteed all other individuals (Lanterman Act § 4502).
-These rights, including the right to advocacy services, are clearly stated in Title 17 § 50510 and have been incorporated into the developmental center’s policies.
+These rights, including the right to advocacy services, are clearly stated in Title 17 § 50510 and have been incorporated into the DDS state-operated facility’s policies.